 Another clear plus for this type of dehydrator is the fan placement.
 It sits at the back and thus dehydrates all the racks evenly.
 No more rotating needed!

-Because you have the ‘oven’/dehydrating compartment without the shelves, you have a couple of new opportunities with this type of dehydrator.
+Because you have the ‘oven’/dehydrating compartment without the shelves, you have a couple of new opportunities for preserving foods with this type of dehydrator.
 You can dehydrate a whole banana if you fancy that and maybe more importantly, you can make yoghurt in it.

-I’ve read it’s easier to dehydrate sauces in a shelf dehydrator, but I have no experience to verify that with and it is possible in a tray dehydrator as well.
+I’ve read it’s easier to dehydrate sauces in a shelf dehydrator, but I have no experience to verify that and it is possible in a stackable tray dehydrator as well.